radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The most important outcome of this attack for network operators is that where possible, all RADIUS traffic should use TLS transport between client and server.

-Methods other than IPSec to mitigate the attack are less secure, they still fail at adding privacy, and are therefore less useful.
+Methods other than IPsec to mitigate the attack are less secure, they still fail at adding privacy, and are therefore less useful.
 We recognize that not all networking equipment supports TLS transport, so we therefore give additional recommendations here which operators can follow to help mitigate the attack.

 All networking equipment should be physically secure.
 There is no reason to have critical portions of networking infrastructure physically accessibly to the public.
 Where networking equipment must be in public areas (e.g. access points), that equipment SHOULD NOT have any security role in the network.
 Instead, any network security validation or enforcement SHOULD be done by separate equipment which is in a physically secure location.